 All of the best native advertising platforms have something in common: they’re a handy tool for advertisers to increase lead generation, conversions, and sales and for publishers to monetize their websites and improve user experience.
-This holds true for every platform, but each has certain areas that set it apart.
+This holds for every platform, but each has specific areas that set it apart.

 - Google AdSense

 - Verizon Media Native (formerly Gemini by Yahoo)

-Google AdSense has a large network of advertisers and publishers including wikiHow and Japan Times.
-They offer a wide variety of ad types, and have over two million users.
+Google AdSense has an extensive network of advertisers and publishers, including wikiHow and Japan Times.
+They offer a wide variety of ad types and have over two million users.
 Google offers publishers in-feed and in-article native ads, paying each month when they reach $100 in earnings.

 Verizon Media Native (formerly Gemini by Yahoo, and later Verizon Media Native) offers search and native advertising that reaches 1 billion monthly active users.
 They work with publishers such as AOL, HuffPost, and Techcrunch.